Benthic-Pelagic-Size-Spectrum-Model/dbpm_isimip_2/README.md

 and "benthic" detritivores that share a common resource pool (detritus).

-This repository is a global application of dbpm for studying climate change impacts on marine ecosystems and potential fisheries as part of the Fish-MIP project and the Australian Research Council Discover Project "Rewiring Marine Foodwebs".
+This repository is a global application of dbpm for studying climate change impacts on marine ecosystems and potential fisheries as part of the Fish-MIP project and the Australian Research Council Discovery Project "Rewiring Marine Foodwebs".

 The model has been been developed through the following papers: